VincentG03/my-finance-hub/README.md

 Monitor income streams, tax obligations, and superannuation contributions.
 Forecast retirement savings and understand your take-home pay across different scenarios.

 **Financial Calculators**
-- **FIRE Calculator:** Plan your path to financial independence with detailed year-by-year projections showing both nominal and inflation-adjusted values
+A suite of predictive tools to model different financial scenarios, including a FIRE Calculator to plan your path to financial independence with detailed year-by-year projections showing both nominal and inflation-adjusted values.
-- Additional calculators for mortgage repayment, borrowing power, and savings optimization (coming soon)

 ## Demo